Notice of Privacy Practices

 We are required by law to:

-- Maintain the privacy of participant protected health information;
+• Maintain the privacy of your protected health information and SUD records;

-- Inform participants if a breach occurs that may have compromised the privacy or security of the participant’s information;
+• Inform you promptly if a breach occurs that may have compromised the privacy or security of your information;

-- Provide participants with certain rights with respect to their protected health information;
+• Provide you with certain rights with respect to your protected health information and SUD records;

-- Provide you with a copy of this Notice of our legal duties and privacy practices with respect to a participant’s protected health information;
+• Provide you with a copy of this Notice of our legal duties and privacy practices with respect to your PHI and SUD records;

-- Not use or share a participant’s information other than as described here unless the participant tells us in writing that we can.
-If a participant tells us we can share information, the participant may change his/her mind at any time and advise us in writing of such change.
+• Not use or share your information other than as described here unless you tell us in writing that we can.
+If you tell us we can share information, you may change your mind at any time and advise us in writing of such change.

-We reserve the right to change the terms of this Notice and to make new provisions regarding a participant’s protected health information that we maintain, as allowed or required by law.
-If we make any material change to this Notice, we will provide a participant with a copy of our revised Notice of Privacy Practices by email to their last known email address.
+We reserve the right to change the terms of this Notice and to make new provisions regarding your PHI and SUD records that we maintain, as allowed or required by law.
+If we make any material change to this Notice, we will provide you with a copy of our revised Notice of Privacy Practices by [describe how Plan will provide individuals with a revised notice-e.g., by mail to their last-known address on file].

-How We May Use and Disclose Participants’ Protected Health Information
+How We May Use and Disclose the Participants' PHI and SUD Records

-Under the law, we may use or disclose participant protected health information under certain circumstances without the participant’s permission.
-The following categories describe the different ways that we may use and disclose a participant’s protected health information.
-For each category of uses or disclosures we will explain what we mean and present some examples.
-Not every use or disclosure in a category will be listed.
-However, all of the ways we are permitted to use and disclose information will fall within one of the categories.
+Under the law, we may use or disclose a participant's PHI and SUD records under certain circumstances without their permission.
+The following categories describe the different ways that we may use and disclose your PHI and SUD records.
+Not every use or disclosure will be listed, but all permitted uses and disclosures will fall within one of the categories.

 For Treatment

-We may use or disclose a participant’s protected health information to facilitate medical treatment or services by providers.
-We may disclose medical information about a participant to providers, including doctors, nurses, technicians, medical students, or other hospital personnel who are involved in taking care of a participant.
-For example, we might disclose information about a participant’s prior prescriptions to a pharmacist to determine if prior prescriptions contra indicate a pending prescription.
+We may use or disclose a participant's PHI and SUD records to facilitate medical treatment or services by providers, including doctors, nurses, technicians, medical students, or other hospital personnel involved in taking care of the participant.
+Example: prior prescriptions may be disclosed to a pharmacist to check for conflicts.

 For Payment